cometbft/cometbft/docs/qa/CometBFT-QA-38.md

 ## Vote Extensions Testbed

-In this test we evaluate the effect of varying the sizes of vote extensions added to pre-commit votes on the performance of CometBFT.
+In this testnet we evaluate the effect of varying the sizes of vote extensions added to pre-commit votes on the performance of CometBFT.
 The test uses the Key/Value store in our [[end-to-end]] test framework, which has the following simplified flow:

 1. When validators send their pre-commit votes to a block of height $i$, they first extend the vote as they seem fit in `ExtendVote`